AquasTrade/aquastrade-contracts/docs/ARCHITECTURE.md

 2. Permisssions for creating Pools added.
 Only a previously whitelisted actors can create liquidity pools.
 Anyone can add liquidity to an already created pool.

+3. Swap functions `swapTokensForExactTokens`, `swapExactTokensForTokens`,`swapExactTokensForTokensSupportingFeeOnTransferTokens` in the `UniswapV2Router02.sol` contract have been changed to work with variable feeMultiplier.
+We've implemented a feature that allows for dynamic fee (0% or 0.30% currently) to be applied to the trades, based on the logic implemented in the NftAdmin contract (more on that below).

-As per the original Uniswap V2 design, a fee is charged on each swap.
-The swap fee is set to be 0.30% of the swap amount (30 BIPS).
-If a protocol fee is enabled (the `feeTo` address is set at the `UniswapV2Factory.sol` contract), 0.25% of the swap amount (83.3% of the total fee) goes to the liquidity providers, while 0.05% of the swap amount (16.7% of the total fee) goes to the `feeTo` address.
+As per the original Uniswap V2 design, a fixed fee was charged on each swap.
+The swap fee was set to be 0.30% of the swap amount (30 BIPS) - Currently 0 or 30 BIPS depending on the tx.origin.
+If a protocol fee is enabled and a 30 BIPS fee is charged (the `feeTo` address is set at the `UniswapV2Factory.sol` contract), 0.25% of the swap amount (83.3% of the total fee) goes to the liquidity providers, while 0.05% of the swap amount (16.7% of the total fee) goes to the `feeTo` address.
 In the Ruby protocol, the `feeTo` address is set to the address of the `RubyMaker` contract.

+4. `UniswapV2Library.sol` functions - `getAmountOut`, `getAmountIn`, `getAmountsOut`, `getAmountsIn`, have been changed to accept a feeMultiplier parameter.
+This parameter serves to get the output or input amount also considering the fee applied for the swap.

 #### RubyMaker